 What is a stress fracture?

-This can be quite tricky due to the location of the injury i.e. pain at the front of the shin could be a tibial stress fracture or simple shin splints, equally pain in the foot could be a metatarsal stress fracture or metatarsalgia.
-It is therefore essential that a patient receives a very thorough assessment.
+This can be quite tricky due to the location of the injury, i.e. pain at the front of the shin could be a tibial stress fracture or simple shin splints.
+Equally pain in the foot could be a metatarsal stress fracture or metatarsalgia.
+It’s therefore essential that a patient receives a very thorough assessment.

 However if you have any concerns at all, like with any health issue, seek medical advice from a qualified medical practitioner, whether that’s a doctor or physiotherapist.

 How to prevent run injuries